-- Many customers are behind on their bills, but that trend has declined on average over time with most utilities experiencing 8% 14% of their overall accounts past due. - The average arrears varies in trend over time based on industry and size. - Average arrears on past due accounts at the end of the month is increasing on average for the natural gas industry, increasing slightly on average for the larger water and sewer providers, and remaining the same on average for the electric industry in February 2021. - Repayment plan enrollment has increased from October 2020 through February 2021 for the electric service providers and natural gas service providers but has decreased from January 2021 to February 2021 for the large water and sewer service providers.
+- Many customers are behind on their bills, but that trend has declined on average over time with most utilities experiencing 8% 12% of their overall accounts past due. - The average arrearages vary in trend over time based on industry and size. - Average arrearages on past due accounts at the end of the month is decreasing for the natural gas industry and remaining the same for the electric industry and for the larger water and sewer providers in March 2021. - Repayment plan enrollment increased from October 2020 through February 2021 for the electric service providers and natural gas service providers but decreased from February 2021 to March 2021.
+For the large water and sewer service providers, repayment plan enrollment decreased from January 2021 to February 2021 but remained the same from February 2021 to March 2021.
 The percentage of customers enrolling remains low.
-There are more enrolled in electric than in the other sectors, but only approximately 4% of electric customers are enrolled. - The average balance on repayments plans has decreased from October 2020 to February 2021 for electric providers but has increased from January 2021 to February 2021 for the natural gas and large water and sewer providers. - Disconnections were nearly non-existent in August 2020 and September 2020, increasing a little in October 2020 and more drastically in November 2020.
-From November 2020 through February 2021, the percentage of accounts disconnected for non-payment has decreased on average or remained the same on average for the utility providers.
-The large water and sewer providers have seen a sharp decrease in disconnections from December 2020 to February 2021.
-The majority of disconnections ended up being reconnected (and most within 24 hours). - The net number of customers disconnected and not reconnected from January 2021 to February 2021 decreased on average for the electric and larger water and sewer groups but remained the same for the natural gas group.
+There are more enrolled in electric than in the other sectors, but in March 2021 fewer than 4% of electric customers are enrolled. - The average balance on repayments plans has decreased from October 2020 to March 2021 for electric providers but has increased from January 2021 to March 2021 for the natural gas and large water and sewer providers. - Disconnections were nearly non-existent in August 2020 and September 2020, increasing somewhat in October 2020 and more drastically in November 2020.
+From November 2020 through March 2021, the percentage of accounts disconnected for non-payment has decreased on average for the electric and natural gas utility providers.
+The large water and sewer providers saw a sharp decrease in disconnections from December 2020 to February 2021, but the disconnections have increased from February 2021 to March 2021.
+The majority of disconnections ended up being reconnected (and most within 24 hours). - The net number of customers disconnected and not reconnected from February 2021 to March 2021 decreased on average for the electric and natural gas group but increased on average for the larger water and sewer groups.